Okhayeeli/Smart-Contract_Lottery/README.md

  1. Write some deploy scripts
  2. Write our tests that will;
-    1. Work ona local chain,
+    1. Work on a local chain,
     2. Forked Testnet
     3. Forked Mainnet.